laike9m/peerjs-with-nodewebkit-tutorial/README.md

-peerjs-with-nodewebkit-tutorial
+peerjs-with-nodewebkit(NW.js)-tutorial
 ===============================

 ## What's this?

 This is a demo for [A tutorial on using PeerJs in node-webkit app][1].
-It shows how to integrate [PeerJs][2] into your [node-webkit][3] app, thus making your app able to do P2P communication.
+It shows how to integrate [PeerJs][2] into your [node-webkit/NW.js][3] app, thus making your app able to do P2P communication.

 ## How to run this demo?